halide/Halide/README_webassembly.md

 As WebAssembly itself is still under active development, Halide's support has some limitations.
 Some of the most important:

--   We require using LLVM 11 or later for Wasm codegen; earlier versions of LLVM will not work.
 -   Fixed-width SIMD (128 bit) can be enabled via Target::WasmSimd128.
 -   Sign-extension operations can be enabled via Target::WasmSignExt.
 -   Non-trapping float-to-int conversions can be enabled via